Mourning Our Losses Together During COVID-19:

 Tuesday, July 21, 2–3 p.m.
 EDT

 Health.
 Employment.
 Weddings.
 Gathered worship.
 Graduations.
 The “list of losses” during this global COVID-19 pandemic continues to grow.
 Some people respond by bottling up their emotions, while others sink into despair.
 This webinar is for those experiencing loss and for caregivers journeying with people impacted by such realities.
 We will explore the three-act movement of biblical lament as a faithful response to God and its use in both individual and corporate settings.
+You can find the recorded webinar below.

 Bob Yoder, D.Min., Advancement Associate, Anabaptist Mennonite Biblical Seminary: Bob has served for nearly 25 years in congregational, conference, camp and college ministry settings.
 He also has been Assistant Professor of Youth Ministry at Goshen (Indiana) College and an adjunct professor at AMBS.
 In 2007 he completed his doctoral project, which was later published as Helping Youth Grieve: The Good News of Biblical Lament (Resource Publications, 2015).